Clement-Z4RM/Mango/README.md

 mango -h, --help
 ```

-If you want to excludes the files contained in your *.gitignore*, type:
+If you want to exclude the files contained in your *.gitignore*, type:
 ```bash
 mango -Ef $(cat .gitignore)
 ```